tonyx/Sharpino/README.md

 - Contexts don't need initializaion or deletion.
 They support an initial state by a static Zero member.
 They can't be deleted.

 ## Features and technical improvements planned to be added
-- sending events to a message bus after they have been stored
+- Sending events to a message bus after they have been stored
-- implementing a "state viewer" that listen events on a message bus
+- Implementing a "state viewer" that listen events on a message bus
-- optimistic lock check on the database level
+- Enhanced Optimistic lock check on the database level (i.e. in the insert event functions)
 - "cross aggregates invariants" should matter at the level of command handler and optimistic lock db checking (example 10 show some use cases about)

 ## Projects
 __Sharpino.Lib.Core__: